afsunday/podtable/README.md

 });
 ```

+#### `priority`

-The `priority` config option which is an array of index of cells, which determines how cells will be hidden and if only few cell index are passed to the `priority` config object this will take precedence over the other cell index.
+This config option which is an array of index of cells, which determines how cells will be hidden and if only few cell index are passed to the priority config object this will take precedence over the other cell index.

 ```js
 new Podtable('#table', {
     priority: [2, 4, 5]
 })
 ```
+####  `method`

-The config option `method` option which takes in a function to be executed for the hidden cells. and the function receives a parameter to acess the index of the cell that was last hidden.
+This config option option which takes in a function to be executed for the hidden cells. and the function receives a parameter to acess the index of the cell that was last hidden.

 ```js
 new Podtable('#table', {